nicklockwood/Consumer/README.md

 ## Parsing

-The `Consumer` type is an enum, so you can create a consumer by just assigning one of its possible values to a variable.
+The `Consumer` type is an enum, so you can create a consumer by assigning one of its possible values to a variable.
 For example, here is a consumer that matches the string "foo":

 ```swift
 let foo: Consumer<String> = .string("foo")